castle-engine/planets-demo/README.md

 *As for the light source:*

-Note that

-- The light source doesn't have to be in the same scene as Earth.
-  It only has to be in the scene set as `SceneManager.MainScene` (to shine on all other scenes, otherwise the light shines only on other objects within the same TCastleScene).
+Note that this is a crazy CGE demo :), it doesn't try to present what is actually happening with the earth, the moon and the sun.

 - The sun (point light) is orbiting the Earth in this demo.
-  IOW, ignoring almost 500 years of science
+  Ignoring almost 500 years of science
   ( https://en.wikipedia.org/wiki/Nicolaus_Copernicus ),
   the Earth is in the middle of the coordinate system, and the sun rotates around it :)
   I wanted to keep the demo as simple as possible, and this seemed like a good idea.

 - The animated rotations are just random craziness :)
+  They are actually different each time you run the application.
   I didn't bother making them real.
   The way sun orbits around the earth has no relation with the day and night cycle, and seasons of the year, that you are familiar with :)

 *As for the camera:*

-Right now `data/earth_and_light.x3d` contains a default camera view (exported by Blender).
+Right now `data/camera_and_light.x3d` contains a default camera view (exported by Blender).
 This seemed easiest to use, but the camera could be initialized differently.
 E.g. you could set from code `SceneManager.WalkCamera.SetView(...)` or `SceneManager.ExamineCamera.SetView(...)`.
+You don't need a camera in the Blender file.

 ## Compiling